surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 18.20.0-dev.4 =
+= 18.20.0-dev.5 =

-(2024/04/04) Added new date options under the SSO &gt; Advanced Settings &gt; Schema Defaults &gt; Creative Work tab.
-Updated the Judge.me integration module to use the Judge.me internal product ID to get reviews.
+(2024/04/04) Added new Schema CreativeWork date options.
+Updated the Judge.me integration module.
+Disabled the inheritance of product reviews by product variations.

 = 18.19.6 =